100th Annual Conference

 Buses will start loading at 12:45 pm, and will depart promptly at 1:00 pm.

-- Gresham's Rockwood Neighboorhood Tour -
+- Gresham's Rockwood Neighborhood Tour -

 Discover the heart of Gresham on a guided tour of Rockwood, one of the city’s most diverse and fast-growing neighborhoods.
 Stroll through parks and public art spaces that reflect a community where over 85 languages are spoken.
 Learn how local leaders and residents are transforming Rockwood through small businesses, affordable housing, and cultural programs.
 This is a guided walking tour showcasing the cities art and community pride.